fabioop/pcd21-generative-type-design/README.md

 ## Share your artwork / Workshop GIF

-At the end of the workshop, I will ask you to send through this form (insert link) your artwork.
+At the end of the workshop, I will ask you to send through this [form](https://forms.gle/Cr6JCuhNt9W4M3rB6) your artwork.
 Then we can see each other's work and create a cool GIF.